binli120/ind_analysis/src/summary/README_SUMMARY.md

 - Run gap analysis using `IND_2.4_Generation_Guideline.md`
 - Generate a Section 2.4 JSON summary via `ind_2_4_generation_template.json`
 - Save combined markdown, gap report, and summary JSON back into the Section 2.6 folder in S3
+- If existing 2.4 summaries are found in the project, use them as few-shot references during generation

 ```python
 from summary import IND24GenerationConfig, IND24GenerationPipeline